nov3mb3r/monte-carlo/README.md

 Monte Carlo is a collection of 3 tools to process Office 365 Unified audit logs in incident response investigations.
 It is extensible and breaks the processing tasks in 3 stages (sectors):

  - Parse Office 365 unified audit log based on specfic operations
- - Geolocate the a user account login IPs
+ - Geolocate operations for user accounts
  - Import the processed csv files into one Excel spreadsheet with unique tabs for each user account

 Named after the famous turns on the 3 sectors of Monte Carlo Grand Prix track

 ## Sector 1 - Sainte Devote: Parse the Office 365 Unified audit log

-By default 3 properties are extracted: CreationTime, UserID, ClientIP, but can be extended according to the investigation needs.
+By default 3 properties are extracted: CreationTime, UserID, ClientIP, but properties can be extended according to the investigation needs.
 A detailed list can be found on [Microsoft documentation](https://docs.microsoft.com/en-us/microsoft-365/compliance/detailed-properties-in-the-office-365-audit-log?view=o365-worldwide).

 ### Usage